-In this book, culturalologist Ekaterina Mokrusheva immerses the reader in the world of ancient traditions, explaining what a folk calendar is, why it began with spring, what Eastern Slavs considered a holiday, and what dangers awaited them on these days.
+In this book, cultural expert Ekaterina Mokrusheva immerses the reader in the world of ancient traditions, explaining what a folk calendar is, why it began with spring, what the Eastern Slavs considered a holiday, and what dangers awaited them on...

-Easter, Ivan Kupala, Holy Nights, and Epiphany - holidays that are known to many.
-But few know that this is just part of the holiday calendar of Eastern Slavs, which was much broader and combined not only religious but also folk traditions.
-Each holiday had its sacred meaning and was accompanied by rituals, the violation of which could bring misfortune to the entire lineage.
-Why did people swear during Maslenitsa?
-Why were flies buried?
-How can one determine future fate by a kulich?
-Why baptize a cuckoo?
+Maslenitsa, Easter, Ivan Kupala, Holy Nights, and Epiphany are holidays known to many.
+However, few know that this is just a part of the festive calendar of the Eastern Slavs, which was much broader and combined not only religious but also folk traditions.
+Each holiday had its own sacred meaning and was accompanied by rituals, the violation of which could bring misfortune upon the entire family.
+Why did they curse during Maslenitsa?
+Why did they bury flies?
+How could one learn about their future from a kulich?
+Why did they baptize the cuckoo?

-The book contains many illustrations, interesting facts, and even culinary recipes of our ancestors.
+The book features many illustrations, interesting facts, and even recipes from our ancestors.

 Author: Екатерина Мокрушева